 Full Google security stack.
 GTI provides VirusTotal-powered threat intelligence (file/URL/domain/IP analysis, threat actor tracking, campaign intelligence).
 Chronicle wraps Google’s SIEM for log search and alert investigation.
 Security Command Center covers cloud security posture.
 SOAR handles playbook execution.
 This isn’t just a VirusTotal wrapper — it’s an AI interface to Google’s entire security operations platform.

 Active development.
-356 commits and growing, with regular additions of new tools and server modules.
+368 commits (up from 356) and growing, with regular additions of new tools and server modules.

 What Doesn’t Work Well